kubernetes/website/content/en/docs/concepts/security/pod-security-standards.md

 **The _Privileged_ policy is purposely-open, and entirely unrestricted.** This type of policy is typically aimed at system- and infrastructure-level workloads managed by privileged, trusted users.

 The Privileged policy is defined by an absence of restrictions.
-For allow-by-default enforcement mechanisms (such as gatekeeper), the Privileged policy may be an absence of applied constraints rather than an instantiated profile.
+Allow-by-default mechanisms (such as gatekeeper) may be Privileged by default.
 In contrast, for a deny-by-default mechanism (such as Pod Security Policy) the Privileged policy should disable all restrictions.

 ### Baseline